Frequently Asked Questions

 Why is refactoring not enough?

-Refactoring is a brilliant and important technique to improve source code - but refactoring wil remain local optimization.
+Refactoring is a brilliant and important technique to improve source code - but refactoring is a local (or tactical) optimization_.
 Rarely does refactoring address fundamental issues with existing systems:

 - improper design decisions (like the use of inappropriate technologies)